 Energy that is being made available through the use of biological matter is also referred to as bioenergy.
 The most common form of bioenergy used in New Zealand is burning wood, whether small scale (home heating), medium scale (school boilers) or large scale (pulp mill steam boilers).
 Bioenergy that has been both produced and used locally has the potential to cut down carbon emissions.

-A scientist involved in this work is Peter Hall, who works for the Crown Research Institute Scion.
-Peter is currently involved in a project that looks at bioenergy options for New Zealand.
-Other Crown Research Institutes such as the National Institute of Weather and Atmospheric Research (NIWA), Landcare (an environmental research organisation) and CRL (an energy and environmental consulting company) are also involved in the project.
+A scientist involved in this work was Peter Hall, who works for the Crown Research Institute Scion.
+Peter was involved in a project that looks at bioenergy options for New Zealand.
+Other Crown Research Institutes such as the National Institute of Weather and Atmospheric Research (NIWA), Landcare (an environmental research organisation) and CRL (an energy and environmental consulting company) were also involved in the project.
 This project was completed in 2009.

 This means the scientists have to evaluate how cost efficient and energy efficient the conversion of those resources into energy is.
 The effectiveness of a power plant that converts the biomass to energy needs to be analysed – for example, cost factors in building and running the plant versus the energy produced, levels of pollutants produced by the plant and the cost of transportation are some of the factors that have to be considered.